 While the more seasoned hiker will probably be looking for something a bit more versatile in terms of backpacking, hiking and so on, I do think this is a pair of boots for them to consider.
 Aside from hiking, I think the Timberland Chocorua hiking boot’s for men will be great for casual use too.

 The best uses for the Timberland Men’s Chocorua Trail Gore-Tex Mid Hiking Boots are for day hiking on established trails but I think they’re tough enough to take on some off trail action too.
 I don’t think they’re the best option for very hard off trail hiking or backpacking, there are many other options that suit that better.

 They’re a lightweight mid hiking boot but they are well constructed and so I think they will work well for light, medium and, just dipping into, hard hiking terrain.

 They’re a multi-purpose pair of boots.
-For every person I saw talking about hiking, there were equal amounts who used the Chochoruas as work boots. for other general outdoor activities, they should do well getting you from A to B. They also score very highly in the day-to-day use category and won't look out of place with a pair of jeans.
+For every person I saw talking about hiking, there were equal amounts who used the Chocoruas as work boots. for other general outdoor activities, they should do well getting you from A to B. They also score very highly in the day-to-day use category and won’t look out of place with a pair of jeans.

 With that last comment in mind, if you’re new to hiking the Timberland Men’s Chocorua Trail Gore-Tex Mid Hiking Boots could be a good option to consider.
 If the whole hiking thing doesn’t cut it for you, you’ll still have a very fashionable, comfortable and cool pair of boots to use as you see fit, perfect for the colder months for sure.

-As of the date of this post, from about 1100 reviews, 88% of people gave the Chochoruas 4 stars or more, so they are coming up trumps for the vast majority of folks.
+As of the date of this post, from about 1100 reviews, 88% of people gave the Chocoruas 4 stars or more, so they are coming up trumps for the vast majority of folks.